Burn121212/Mutual-AId/README.md

-# Mutual-AId
+# 🌱 Mutual-AId

 ## Artificial Intelligence for Mutual Aid

-A modular framework for cultivating small, local AIs that support mutual aid, resilience, and human autonomy.
+**A modular framework for cultivating small, local AIs that support mutual aid, resilience, and human autonomy.**

 ### Local intelligence · Ecological limits · Human autonomy

 > **Grow intelligence.
 Cultivate autonomy.**

-**Mutual-AId** is an open experimental framework for developing **small, local, energy-conscious and cooperative artificial intelligences** designed to increase human and community resilience rather than technological dependence.
+**Mutual-AId** explores an alternative approach to artificial intelligence: small, local, energy-conscious and cooperative systems designed to strengthen human and community resilience rather than technological dependence.

 We are not trying to build another general-purpose AI platform.